-Input Explanation Auckland Council Development Contributions Growth Model (ACDCGM) for both residential and non-residential growth This provides the incremental annual growth forecasts that are used as the denominator in the calculation to generate the unit prices for development contributions Capital expenditure costs relating to growth This provides the growth proportion of the capital expenditure projects that provides capacity for the period of the long-term plan, for some capital expenditure that has already occurred or will occur after the end of the long-term plan.
+Input Explanation the Auckland Council Development Contributions Growth Model (ACDCGM) for both residential and non-residential growth This provides the incremental annual growth forecasts that are used as the denominator in the calculation to generate the unit prices for development contributions the Auckland Council Development Contributions Cost Allocation Model (ACDCCAM) This provides the growth proportion of the capital expenditure projects that provides capacity for the period of the long-term plan.
 This is used as the numerator in the calculation to generate the unit prices for development contributions.
-This includes both infrastructure already built (historic) and infrastructure planned as part of the 10-year budget (new) and infrastructure included in the policy that the council has planned to provide beyond 2031 (future) Infrastructure type unit of demand factors for each identified type of development This provides the model with the data to convert the growth forecasts (population and employment) into units of demand for each infrastructure type Interest rates The council uses its effective interest rate for debt in the near term and long term, as forecast by the Auckland Council's Treasury team, to model the contributions price.
-This is consistent with the approach used in the 10-year Budget 2021-2031.
-Due to longer time period covered by the proposed amendments to the contributions policy and long-term uncertainty we forecast ahead ten years and assume rates will remain at the ten-year level for the remainder of the forecast period.
+This includes both infrastructure already built (historic) and infrastructure planned as part of the long-term plan (future) activity unit of demand factors for each identified type of development This provides the model with the data to convert the growth forecasts (population and employment) into units of demand for each activity

-DC model Actions
+Funding Model Actions

 Action Explanation Justification 1.
-Adjustment of Macro Strategic Model - Scenario I11.v6 (i11 Drury DC Revised Version) and Chief Economist's rating unit forecast model Purpose: To convert the growth data into units of demand and to determine the likely payment profile for contributions Growth units have variable units of demand associated with them (e.g., detached house = 1 unit of demand) and therefore the number of each type predicted by the ACDCGM must be converted to units of demand for the purposes of the DC model Further adjustment of the growth data is required to more accurately forecast the likely occurrence of income arising from this policy The timing of payment is a key determinant of the level of borrowing required by council 2.
-The cost of capital expenditure used to calculate development contributions under this policy reflects the costs attributable to growth over the next 10 years for the projects included in the LTP period and over the recovery period for the projects to start after the LTP period.
-The additional costs for projects included in the LTP attributable to growth beyond the 10-year period will be recovered from future growth.
-Purpose: To derive the costs to be recovered by contributions over the recovery period under this policy To ensure the expenditure profile reflects the costs to be recovered through this policy from growth over the period which the project is expected to cater for growth 3 Iteration of income expectation and borrowing cost arising from various unit prices Purpose: To derive a unit price that brings the closing balance to zero over the recovery period Growth will generally pay for the cost of growth Having identified the cost of growth and the number of units of demand and their likely payment timing - the growth units arising over recovery period should fully fund the total cost of growth attributed to them.
-Income profile and borrowing cost are the only components in the model that remain variable and inter-related in the model - income is a product of price multiplied by units of demand; price is a product of costs in the year (including interest) divided by growth; interest is a product of borrowing levels arising from a surplus of cost over income 4 Reporting contribution unit prices and summary of capital expenditure for growth Requirements of legislation
+Adjustment of Auckland Regional Transport Model - Scenario I11 (June 2017) Purpose: Growth units have variable units of demand associated with them (e.g. detached house = 1 unit of demand) and therefore the number of each type predicted by the AFGM must be converted to units of demand for the purposes of the funding model To convert the growth data into units of demand and to determine the likely payment profile for contributions Further adjustment of the growth data is required to more accurately forecast the likely occurrence of income arising from this policy The timing of payment is a key determinant of the level of borrowing required by council 2.
+Separation of the 10 year growth costs (ACn) from future growth costs beyond 10 years (ACf) To ensure the expenditure profile reflects the costs to be recovered through this policy from growth over the 10 years Purpose: To derive the costs to be recovered by contributions

+Action Explanation Justification 3 Iteration of income expectation and borrowing cost arising from various unit Growth will generally pay for the cost of growth prices Purpose: • Having identified the 10 year cost of growth and the number of units of demand and their likely payment timing - the growth units arising over 10 years should fully fund the total cost of growth attributed to them.
+To derive a unit price that brings the year 10 closing balance to zero Income profile and borrowing cost are the only components in the model that remain variable and inter-related in the model - income is a product of price multiplied by units of demand; price is a product of costs in the year (including interest) divided by growth; interest is a product of borrowing levels arising from a surplus of cost over income 4 Reporting contribution unit prices and summary of capital expenditure for growth Requirements of legislation
-Attachment D - Policy Dates

-Auckland Council Contribution Policy Dates

-Interim Policy Lodged and granted before 1 July 2012 Choice of Interim Policy or 2012 Policy Lodged before 1 July 2012 and not granted until after 1 July 2012 2012 Policy Lodged between 1 July 2012 and 8 August 2014 2012 Amdended Policy Lodged between 9 August 2014 and 30 June 2015 2015 Policy Lodged between 1 July 2015 and 31 July 2016 2015 Policy Variation A Lodged between 1 August 2016 and 30 August 2017 2015 Policy Variation B Lodged between 1 September 2017 and 31 December 2018 2019 Policy Lodged between 1 January 2019 and 9 January 2022 2022 Policy Lodged between 10 January 2022 and 31 May 2023 2022 Policy Variation A • Lodged on or after 1 June 2023